PhenoAI/pheno-docs/markdowns-expanded/001-events/001-events.md

 ### Description

-Events Informations of the Human Phenotype Project study participants.
+Information on calls and visits to the clinical testing center of the Human Phenotype Project study participants.

 ### Introduction